4 Things Scientists Now Know About Autoimmune Diseases in Kids

 Scientists still have much to learn about what causes autoimmune diseases, which occur when the immune system attacks healthy tissue in various parts of the body, often resulting in chronic inflammation.
 But they also have made many critical discoveries over the past several years that are helping children who have autoimmune diseases.

-For Autoimmune Disease Awareness Month, we interviewed two researchers who study juvenile autoimmune diseases to learn more about what strides have been made in better understanding the diseases—and what treatment options could mean for these young patients.
+For International Day of Immunology, we interviewed two researchers who study juvenile autoimmune diseases to learn more about what strides have been made in better understanding the diseases—and what treatment options could mean for these young patients.

 Genetics play a role in kids developing autoimmune diseases, but there are also other factors at play.